Karipúna French Creole: Passives

 As seems to be the case with the majority of creole languages, Karipúna French Creole lacks a true passive voice.
 Papiamento may be the only Atlantic Creole to possess a full passive.

-Tobler notes that outside of certain stative clauses, the passive form can’t be used.
+Tobler notes that outside of certain stative clauses, the passive form can't be used.
 Utterances are expressed solely in the active form.
 For example, the phrase "I was bitten by a wasp" must be expressed as "the wasp bit me," as below:

 And the expression "all the bananas were eaten" might be expressed in either of the following ways:

-With active (c.f. stative) verbs in Karipúna French Creole, the passive form cannot be used.
+With active (cf. stative) verbs in Karipúna French Creole, the passive form cannot be used.
 While in (3) the number of arguments has been reduced to only a subject (‘banana’), /hete/ is an intransitive verb typically.
 In other words, Karipúna French Creole non-stative verbs do not have a valency-reducing form.

 As stated before, the vast majority of French creoles lack a passive form.
-While in some French creole communities a passive form can be used, such as in Haitian French Creole, it doesn’t seem to be considered a part of a creole itself, but rather a French borrowing (Mandaly 2011).
+While in some French creole communities a passive form can be used, such as in Haitian French Creole, it doesn't seem to be considered a part of a creole itself, but rather a French borrowing (Mandaly 2011).
 Jacobs analyzes another potential source for creole passives, however, suggesting that substratum origins and contact with earlier creole languages likely was the result of the oddly-distributed use of the passive in Papiamento, rather than top-down European-language influence.

 Tobler demonstrates how a pseudo-passive can be formed by coercing the verb into a verbal adjective, turning a monotransitive sentence into an intransitive one.